Begging the question: Definition

+where the specific physiological processes are omitted for simplicity.
 A less obvious example from Fallacies and Pitfalls of Language: The Language Trap by S. Morris Engel:

 This form of the fallacy may not be immediately obvious.
 Linguistic variations in syntax, sentence structure, and the literary device may conceal it, as may other factors involved in an argument's delivery.
 It may take the form of an unstated premise which is essential but not identical to the conclusion, or is "controversial or questionable for the same reasons that typically might lead someone to question the conclusion":

 For example, one can obscure the fallacy by first making a statement in concrete terms, then attempting to pass off an identical statement, delivered in abstract terms, as evidence for the original.
-One could also "bring forth a proposition expressed in words of Saxon origin, and give us a reason for it the very same proposition stated in words of Norman origin", as here:
+One could also "bring forth a proposition expressed in words of Saxon origin, and give as a reason for it the very same proposition stated in words of Norman origin", as here: